Caia-Tech/gaia/GAIA.md

 ## Historical Context

-Just as Von Neumann showed that all computation could be done with simple operations, we've shown that all learning can be done with simple gates.
-The AI revolution doesn't require a revolution in hardware - just a revolution in thinking.
+Just as Von Neumann showed that all computation could be done with simple operations, we're exploring whether learning might also be achievable through simple gates.
+Perhaps the AI revolution doesn't require a revolution in hardware - just a revolution in thinking.

 ## Credits

-Discovered by Marvin Tutt on July 25, 2025, with $0 budget, a MacBook, and the constraint-driven insight that if you can't afford neural networks, you have to think differently.
+Initial research by Marvin Tutt starting July 25, 2025, with $0 budget, a MacBook, and the constraint-driven insight that if you can't afford neural networks, you have to think differently.

 Marvin Tutt
 Chief Executive Officer